gabejg/Data-Science-Toolbox-Assessment-0/README.md

 Each can be installed with the respective code:

 ```rscript RReqs.R```

 ```pip3 install -r PyReqs.txt```

 ## Evidence

-The evidence for each persons work is find in their respective folders
+The evidence for each persons work is found in their respective folders